vidigalp/Enterprise-Knowledge-Search/README.md

 * User authentication and document level access management.
 * Support for LLMs of your choice (GPT-4, Mixstral, Llama2, etc.)
 * Management Dashboards to manage connectors and set up features such as live update fetching.
+* One line Docker Compose (or Kubernetes) deployment to host Danswer anywhere.

 ## 🔌 Connectors